bamacken/Vitamin/README.md

 # Vitamin
-healthy dose of data structures and algorithms.
+A healthy dose of data structures and algorithms.
 Below is a list of the currently implemented solutions.
 Note that these solutions have ben hand rolled and rely very little on utiliy functions.
 To get a better understanding, there is a write of the content here: http://bmackenzie.github.io/Vitamin

 **Sorting Algorithms:**
   - InsertionSort